umbraco/UmbracoDocs/12/umbraco-cms/content-delivery-api.md

 The output produced by the Delivery API can either represent a specific content item or a paged list of multiple items.

 {% hint style="info" %}
-Note that when referring to a specific content item in your API requests, the `id` parameter always refers to the item’s key (GUID) and not its integer node id.&#x20;
+Note that when referring to a specific content item in your API requests, the `id` parameter always refers to the item’s key (GUID) and not its integer node id.
 {% endhint %}

 {% swagger method="get" path="/content/item/{id}" baseUrl="/umbraco/delivery/api/v1" summary="Gets a content item by id" %}